Academic Catalog

 8. Research on current health issues related children and families

-9. Caregiver's role and responsibility in modeling good health, safety and nutrition habits
+9. Caregiver's role and responsibility in modeling good health, safety, and nutrition habits

-B. Identify mental and physical health, safety, and nutritional practices needed for the protection and improvement of the health of young children
+2. Identify mental and physical health, safety, and nutritional practices needed for the protection and improvement of the health of young children

 1. Physical activity guidelines and physical fitness

-2. Creating safe environments, safety management and injury prevention and care
+2. Creating safe environments, safety management, and injury prevention and care

 3. Environmental health and safety issues and risks for all children

-C. Identify the nutritional needs of various ages and plan economical and nutritional meals and snacks for children
+3. Identify the nutritional needs of various ages and plan economical and nutritional meals and snacks for children

-1. MyPyramid and nutritional guidelines for various ages
+1. Nutritional guidelines for various ages

 2. Menu planning and food portions for various ages

-3. Consideration of culture, tradition and family choice
+3. Consideration of culture, tradition, and family choice

 4. Variety of nutritional foods